 February 21, 2018 Wednesday – Driving from Tucson up to Kitt Peak in a Tesla Model S

 Since I am so early, I am the only visitor for the telescope tour when I meet the Docent in the Visitor Center.
 She convinces me that the 2.1 meter observatory tour would be a better choice, since the solar observatory is closed, so all we can do is walk around it on the outside.
-A Docent-In-Training and a few more people show up before the tour leaves – we stick with the plan to visit the 2.1 meter telescope.
+A Docent-In-Training and a few more people show up before the tour leaves – we all agree to stick with the plan to visit the 2.1 meter telescope.

 I take a few photos, but restrict myself to areas of Kitt Peak that I didn’t photograph last year.
 By 1PM I’m ready to return to Tucson, so I rig up my GoPro Hero 5 Black as a dash cam and drive down the mountain and along the highways back to the hotel.
 The Tesla gains about 25 miles of range due to the regeneration on the way down the mountain road, so I still have just over 100 miles of range after arriving at the hotel.
 Since the staff have left the Tesla Destination chargers powered up, I plug in for about four hours to top up the charge for tomorrow’s adventures.